Starbucks’ Schultz to return as CEO Johnson retires amid union battle | Technology

 In November, Schultz spoke to employees who had been ordered to a large meeting with managers in Buffalo, where the first of Starbucks' 9,000 U.S. company locations were deciding whether to join the union.
 In the meeting, Schultz likened Starbucks' pro-employee stance to Holocaust prisoners in concentration camps sharing blankets, according to media reports.
 The remarks led to backlash on social media.

-"Schultz came to Buffalo to union-bust," wrote union organizer Jaz Brisack on Twitter after the news.
+"Schultz came to Buffalo to union-bust," wrote union organizer and barista Jaz Brisack on Twitter after the news on Wednesday.
 "His takeover is another move in Starbucks' ideological war on unions."
 Johnson took the helm after Schultz resigned in 2017.

 In a letter to employees on Wednesday, Johnson said that he has "fond memories of making beverages together, laughing together, and sharing stories with one another."
 Starbucks will "attract high-quality CEO candidates given its culture, global brand recognition and strong growth outlook," said BMO Capital Markets analyst Andrew Strelzik.